Facebook Messenger marketing is a new technology unlike any other.

 Everyone wants to know how to be engaging and interactive when they start to send chat blasts.

-Here we’ll look at some engagement hacks that will help you get users to open and read your messages.
+Here we’ll look at some open rate optimization engagement hacks that will help you get users to open and read your messages.

 To start things off, here’s an example blast, an update of a new blog post about how to get more messenger contacts.
 Larry sent it to his subscribers, and it got both excellent open and response rates.